github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 you can write query help in the ``.qhelp`` format.
 Query help written in ``.qhelp`` files can't be included in SARIF files, and they can't be processed by code scanning so must be converted to markdown before running the analysis.
-For more information, see ":doc:`Query help files <query-help-files>`" and ":doc:`Testing query help files <testing-query-help-files>`."
+For more information, see ":ref:`Query help files <query-help-files>`" and ":doc:`Testing query help files <testing-query-help-files>`."

 Results